BlueAndGold.com - Notre Dame Practice Report: Defense

 Notre Dame Practice Report: Defense

-Notre Dame held its seventh practice of the 2018 fall camp on Saturday (August 11), and the Irish defense continued its strong start to camp.
+Notre Dame completed its 11th practice of fall camp on Wednesday (August 15th), and the Irish defense continues to show out well.

-Yesterday we covered the performance of the quarterbacks and the offense, now we go over the Notre Dame defense.
+Yesterday I broke down the quarterbacks and offense, and today the defense is in view.

+It was the most physical and competitive practice of the open practices.
+The defense has gotten the better of the offense in early practices, which has caused the offense to raise its game.
+That made Wednesday’s practice very spirited, and the better the offense starts to play the better it will be for the defense.

 DEFENSIVE LINE